Calabrian black squirrel

 The Calabrian black squirrel (Sciurus meridionalis) is a species of tree squirrel in the genus Sciurus, endemic to the forests of the regions of Calabria and Basilicata, in the south of the Italian Peninsula.

 Taxonomy

-It has long been considered a subspecies of the red squirrel (Sciurus vulgaris), but studies published in 2009–2017 revealed that it is unique in both genetics and appearance, leading to its recognition as a distinct species.
+The Calabrian black squirrel was originally classified as a subspecies of the red squirrel (Sciurus vulgaris).
+However, studies published in 2009–2017 determined that it is unique in both genetics and appearance, leading to its recognition as a distinct species.